 The 7% Annual Price Escalator

-This is the contract detail most buyers miss.
+Most buyers overlook this contract detail.
 Crelate’s terms include an automatic price increase at every renewal: the greater of 7% or the Consumer Price Index (CPI) change.
-This clause is baked into the standard contract and applies at each successive renewal period.
+Baked into the standard contract, this clause applies at each successive renewal period.

 Here’s what that means in practice for a 10-person team on the Business plan:

-That 7% floor makes Crelate pricing unusually aggressive on renewal compared to most SaaS tools.
+At 7%, Crelate’s renewal floor is unusually aggressive compared to most SaaS tools.
 Most platforms either hold pricing for the contract term or cap annual increases at 3-5%.
-Crelate’s escalator means your total cost of ownership over a 3-year period is roughly 22% higher than the sticker price suggests.
-If you’re comparing Crelate to alternatives, always model the 3-year TCO rather than just the year-one price.
-The platform that looks cheapest in year one may not be cheapest by year three.
+Crelate’s escalator clause applies automatically at each renewal, regardless of whether your team size or usage has changed.
+Over a 3-year period, that means your total cost of ownership runs roughly 22% higher than the sticker price suggests.
+Always model the 3-year TCO when comparing Crelate to alternatives - not just the year-one price.
+What looks cheapest in year one may not be cheapest by year three.

 Profile Enrichment Is a Paid Add-On

 Looking up candidate contact information - email addresses and phone numbers - costs extra.
-Crelate’s profile enrichment feature isn’t included in any plan’s base price.
-The exact per-lookup cost isn’t published, but users on G2 (2025) report it adds meaningful cost for teams doing high-volume outreach.
-For context, some competing platforms include a set number of contact lookups in their base plans or offer credits at transparent per-lookup rates.
+Profile enrichment isn’t included in any base plan.
+Exact per-lookup costs aren’t published, but users on G2 (2025) report it adds meaningful cost for teams doing high-volume outreach.
+Some competing platforms include a set number of contact lookups in their base plans or offer credits at transparent per-lookup rates; Crelate doesn’t.

 Contract Terms at a Glance

-One detail worth flagging: if you want to downgrade from Business Plus to Business, the change doesn’t take effect immediately.
+One detail worth flagging: downgrading from Business Plus to Business doesn’t take effect immediately.
 You continue paying the higher rate until your current term expires.
 Combined with the 30-day cancellation window and non-refundable policy, this locks you into any upgrade decision for the remainder of your contract.
-Plan your tier carefully before signing - upgrading is easy, but downgrading is slow and costly.
+Upgrading is easy.
+Downgrading is slow and costly.
+Plan your tier carefully before signing.

 What Integrations Does Crelate Support?

-Crelate lists over 40 integrations on their integrations page (2026).
-For staffing agencies, the integration lineup covers core workflows but has some gaps worth knowing about before you commit.
+According to their 2026 integrations page, Crelate supports over 40 connections for staffing agency workflows.
+Coverage includes core workflows but has some gaps worth knowing about before you commit.

 Job Boards

-Crelate connects to most major job boards: Indeed, LinkedIn, Glassdoor, Monster, ZipRecruiter, CareerBuilder, Dice, Resume-Library, and several aggregators including Appcast, LogicMelon, and CareerJet.
-Job board distribution is one of Crelate’s stronger integration areas - most agencies will find their preferred boards covered.
+Job board distribution is one of Crelate’s stronger integration areas.
+Coverage includes Indeed, LinkedIn, Glassdoor, Monster, ZipRecruiter, CareerBuilder, Dice, Resume-Library, and several aggregators including Appcast, LogicMelon, and CareerJet - most agencies will find their preferred boards covered.
 Niche boards like DiversityJobs, JustJobs, and Trovit are also supported.

 Email and Calendar

 Office 365, Google Workspace (Gmail), and Exchange 2013+ are all supported.
-Crelate includes an Outlook add-in that lets recruiters access candidate records without leaving their inbox, which is a practical time-saver for teams that live in Outlook.
+An Outlook add-in lets recruiters access candidate records without leaving their inbox - a practical time-saver for teams that live in Outlook.
 Calendar syncing works through the same Microsoft and Google connections, handling interview scheduling at a basic level.

 VoIP and Communications

 RingCentral integration is available on Business Plus and above only.
-If you’re on the Business plan, you’ll need a third-party VoIP provider like CallMantra, Call Logic, Ringover, or Arrange - and you’ll set up the connection yourself.
-This means Business plan users don’t get a native click-to-call experience without additional configuration and cost.
+Third-party VoIP providers like CallMantra, Call Logic, Ringover, or Arrange are required on the Business plan - and users handle the setup themselves.
+Business plan users won’t get native click-to-call without additional configuration and cost.

 Sourcing and Data Enrichment

-Crelate connects to several sourcing platforms including CareerBuilder, Dice, Resume-Library, and ZoomInfo for data enrichment.
-The ZoomInfo connection is particularly useful for agencies already paying for ZoomInfo’s contact database, since Crelate’s own profile enrichment is a paid add-on.
+For sourcing and data enrichment, Crelate connects to CareerBuilder, Dice, Resume-Library, and ZoomInfo.
+ZoomInfo’s connection is particularly useful for agencies already paying for ZoomInfo’s contact database, since Crelate’s own profile enrichment is a paid add-on.

 Zapier integration opens access to hundreds of additional tools for teams willing to build their own automation workflows.
-Crelate also offers an open REST API and webhooks for custom integrations with payroll, onboarding, and HRIS systems through Merge.
+An open REST API and webhooks are also available for custom integrations with payroll, onboarding, and HRIS systems through Merge.
 A Chrome extension and mobile apps (iOS and Android) round out the access options, though mobile functionality is limited compared to the desktop experience.

 Notable Integration Gaps